APAD2024/.github/profile/Readme.md

 ---

-For more information and updates, visit [APAD Website](https://www.apad.org) or contact us at contact@apad.org.
+For more information and updates, visit [APAD Website](https://apad.world/)